Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Reporting.md

 -   **Customize the Data/Layout** -- if you want to customize how the data is displayed and formatted, you will need to edit the XSLT Template.
-You can learn more about XSLT at the W3Schools website (<http://www.w3schools.com/xsl>).
+You can learn more about XSLT at [W3Schools](https://www.w3schools.com/xml/xsl_intro.asp).
 However, the recommended approach is to first run the "Raw XML" format report from the main SpiraPlan reports center.
 An example XML report is partially shown below: